dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

  gPlazma requires the CA- and VOMS-root-certificates, that it should use, to be present in **/etc/grid-security/certificates/** and **/etc/grid-security/** vomsdir respectively.
-In some cases, gPlazma requires X.509-host-certificates to be present in **/etc/grid-security/**.
-However, X.509 credentials require a certificate authority, which require considerable effort to set up.
+ X.509 credentials require a certificate authority, which require considerable effort to set up.
 For this tutorial the certificates have been installed on our VMs.